Having a Party (Pointer Sisters album)

 Having a Party is the fourth studio album by American family vocal group the Pointer Sisters, released in 1977 on the ABC/Blue Thumb label.

 History

 It was a series of lasts for the group in many ways.
-With youngest member June out for a brief time, the remaining trio of Ruth, Anita and Bonnie recorded the set with June also appearing on the title track (a cover of Sam Cooke's hit).
-As it turned out, it would be the last album to feature Bonnie, the last album to feature David Rubinson as their producer and the last album the group recorded for Blue Thumb.
-Their next album would be on Planet Records, a year later, and would include the return of June Pointer, for a new chapter in the group's career.
+With youngest member June retiring from the group for a brief time, the remaining members of Bonnie, Anita, and Ruth recorded the album, with June only appearing on the title song with her sisters (a cover of Sam Cooke's hit).
+As it turned out, it would be the last album to feature David Rubinson as their producer, and the last album the group recorded for Blue Thumb Records.
+With June contributing no lead vocal songs to the album as she had retired from the group, and the album selling modestly, Blue Thumb dropped the group from the roster.
+Bonnie then left the group and began a solo career, making this the last Pointer Sisters album to feature Bonnie.
+Upon June's return to the group, the Pointer Sisters would be offered a new recording contract with Planet Records and would find even greater success as a trio.

 Having a Party was remastered and issued on CD in 2006 by Hip-O Select.